<XMP><BODY></xmp> Militia

 Yet, basically, the defending side, operating in its own territory, should not need as high a scale of supply and transport as an attacker coming from a long distance away and should be able to make effective defensive use of “local” types of force which require relatively little transport.
 It would be far better if a large proportion of the ground forces of the continental countries were built on a local militia basis, organized to fight in its own locality and maintain itself from local stores distributed in numerous small underground shelters.

-Such forces, a superior form of “Home Guard,” would provide a deep network of defense, yet need much less transport than the present NATO type (conventional divisions), be much less of a target, be less liable to interception and become effective with far shorter training thus relieving the present burden of conscription.
-A portion of these type forces in rearward areas might be moved up as reinforcements to the forward layers of the defense if, and as, conditions allowed.
+Such forces, a superior form of “Home Guard,” would provide a deep network of defence, yet need much less transport than the present NATO type (conventional divisions), be much less of a target, be less liable to interception and become effective with far shorter training thus relieving the present burden of conscription.
+A portion of these type forces in rearward areas might be moved up as reinforcements to the forward layers of the defence if, and as, conditions allowed.
 With suitable planning, this can be achieved and such forces will not need the large scale of organic transport and equipment that makes the existing NATO-type divisions so vulnerable, as well as so costly.

 The “local” type forces should be backed by mobile forces composed of professional troops, mounted entirely in armoured cross-country vehicles, streamlined in organization and trained to operate in “controlled dispersion” like a swarm of hornets.
 With such quality and mobility, fewer troops would be required than in the present NATO divisions and they would be better fitted for guerrilla-like war as well as for atomic war wherein mobile action would only be practicable for relatively small forces.